-There are three key areas to mention in preparation for this year’s game breeding season.
+There are 3 key areas to mention in preparation for this year’s game breeding season

-This horrible disease continues to cause big head aches for game farms and shooting estates.
-On the whole, mycoplasma (bulgy eye or swollen head) was much better controlled last season even though the weather and especially the rearing conditions were atrocious.
+This horrible disease continues to cause big headaches for game farms and shooting estates.
+On the whole, mycoplasma (bulgy eye or swollen head) was much better controlled last season even though the weather, and especially the rearing conditions, were atrocious.
 However, we are still faced with the double-edged sword of antibiotic resistance (especially from mycoplasma) and antibiotic reduction.
 Avivets has completed sensitivity testing on lots of mycoplasma cultures over the last year and we now have a very good appreciation for which drugs appear to still have good, if not excellent, effects on mycoplasma.
-Further to this we also have a number of alternative therapies to help reduce our reliance of antibiotics.
+Further to this we also have a number of alternative therapies to help reduce our reliance on antibiotics.

 The debate over mycoplasma vaccination continues; my stance is that the requirements of each breeder flock and each game farm are different.
 Until we no longer rely on caught up breeding birds, we will be faced with the uncertainty of mycoplasma status from the birds we wish to breed from.
 Yes, testing is available, but as mentioned, no test is 100% reliable (including blood serology and PCR) so always take your vets advice when interpreting test results.